-11.6 Formation of the contents of a helical track (figure 49)
+11.6 Formation of the contents of a helical track (figure 50)

-Channel sync blocks are interleaved across the 4 assigned areas of the 8 arrays to form channels A,B,C and D. These channels are then 8/9 encoded to form the Channel bits.
-The contents of a track comprises 2 sectors formed from the Channel sync blocks, with each preceded by a preamble.
-A Tracking Pilot Signal (TPS) is added between the sectors of Tracks A and C. The Channel bits are then subjected to a precode filter process prior to being applied to the write heads.
+Channel sync blocks are interleaved across the 4 assigned areas of the 8 arrays to form data streams for Tracks A,B,C and D. These data streams are then 8/9 encoded to form the Channel bits.
+The contents of a track comprises 4 sectors formed from the Channel sync blocks, with each preceded by a preamble.
+A Track Pilot Signal (TPS) is added between the sectors of Tracks B and D. The Channel bits are then subjected to a precode filter process prior to being applied to the write heads.